 Methods and systems for classifying data using a hierarchical taxonomy

 Inventors: Glenn M. Lewis, Kirill Buryak, Aner Ben-Artzi, Jun Peng, Nadav Benbarak

 Filed: June 22, 2012

-We have an idea of how the process described in this patent was used at Google, to help build a customer support taxonomy.
-It focused upon classifying customer support issues involving things such as “account management, billing, campaign management, performance, policy, etc.”
+We know how the process described in this patent was used at Google to help build a customer support taxonomy.
+It focused on classifying customer support issues involving things such as “account management, billing, campaign management, performance, policy, etc.”

 The patent tells us how useful collecting and making available information to customer support representatives would be by exploring the details of topics such as billing, to include things such as “payment processing, credits, refunds, etc.”

 For instance, the patent tells us that in the subcategory of payment processing, there are issues such as:

 1) A customer has questions on activation fee;